Muhammad Muhsin Alam

-Muhammad Muhsin Alam (Note: ndc, psc) (born 22 November 1971) is a retired one star officer and former commander of para commando brigade of the Bangladesh army.
-Alam also served in the Democratic Republic of the Congo as the Northern Sector Commander of MONUSCO.
+Muhammad Muhsin Alam (Note: ndc, psc) (born 22 November 1971) is a retired one-star officer and former commander of the Para Commando Brigade of the Bangladesh Army.
+Alam also served in the Democratic Republic of the Congo as the northern sector commander of MONUSCO.

 Early life and education

-Alam was born in Jamalpur of then East Pakistan on 1971.
-He completed his secondary school certification from Hazarbari High School and higher secondary certification from the Notre Dame College.
-He enlisted to Bangladesh Military Academy on 1989 and was commissioned in the East Bengal Regiment in June 1991 with the 24th BMA Long Course.
-Alam has undergone advanced training courses at para commando from the School of Infantry and Tactics, combat tracking from Royal Military College at Malaysia and the free fall seminar from PLA airborne school under Army Special Operations Academy at China.
+Alam was born in Jamalpur of then East Pakistan in 1971.
+He completed his secondary school certification at Hazarbari High School and higher secondary certification from Notre Dame College.
+He enlisted in the Bangladesh Military Academy in 1989 and was commissioned in the East Bengal Regiment in June 1991 with the 24th BMA Long Course.
+Alam has undergone advanced training courses at para commando from the School of Infantry and Tactics, combat tracking from the Royal Military College at Malaysia and the free fall seminar from PLA airborne school under the Army Special Operations Academy at China.
 Alam also attended the UN integrated mission seminar with the Canadian peacekeeping force at CFB Halifax, Canada.

 Alam is a graduate of Defence Services Command and Staff College and the National Defence College.
 He completed his master's degree in Defence Studies from National University.